-In this course, students will explore the future of the planet framed from the perspective of the United States and its interaction with all other nations and regions of the world.
-The course is intended to offer the student an estimate of what the world will be like in both the near and distant future.
-This will be accomplished through the process of examination and scenario building.
-The course will include contemporary futurist readings; reviews of specific web sites and UoNA library materials will form the basis of critical discussions, comparative analyses, and presentation essays to help the student reach a deeper understanding of the future of the US and its role as a member of a sustainable planet.
+Students will explore the future of the planet framed by the perspective of the United States and its interaction with other nations and regions of the world.
+Through the processes of examination and scenario building, students will enhance their understanding about what the world may be like in both the near and distant future.
+Contemporary futurist readings, class discussions, comparative analyses, and essays will be employed to help students reach a deeper understanding of the future of the US and its role as a member of a sustainable planet.